The “If You Can, Then You Can” of Residential HVAC Maintenance

 3. HVAC Air Conditioning Unit (Condensing Unit) Maintenance

-Always flip the breaker to the air conditioning unit prior to performing maintenance on an HVAC air conditioning unit prior to performing maintenance.
+Always flip the breaker to the air conditioning unit prior to performing maintenance on an HVAC air conditioning unit.
 Not only are you protecting yourself from the potential of an electric shock, but you can also be certain that the fan will not kick into gear while you are maintaining the unit.
+In this important site-specific task, all safety measures must be followed to the letter.

 There are two parts of a condensing unit you want to focus on maintaining: